What's in Mole Sauce? The 4 Essential Ingredient Categories Explained

 This occurs when fat-to-liquid ratios are imbalanced.
 Authentic mole uses nuts as emulsifiers—almonds provide lecithin that binds oil and water.
 To fix separation, whisk vigorously while gently reheating, or add 1 tsp masa dissolved in warm broth to restore emulsion stability.

-How can I identify authentic mole recipes?
+How can I identify authentic mole recipes by ingredients?

 Authentic recipes specify chili varieties by Mexican regional names (ancho, not "dried poblano") and avoid pre-made spice blends.
 They include traditional thickening agents like tortillas or sesame seeds, and require multi-day preparation.
 Most importantly, they explain the purpose of each ingredient beyond "for flavor."